 |November 16, 2015||Proposal acceptance notifications sent to proposers, organizers, and speakers|

 |February 4, 2016||Speaker conference registration deadline|

 April 2–5, 2016

 See how a scenic spot on the Sonoran Desert grew into the sixth-largest city in the United States.
 Find out how a place with 330 days of sunshine a year plans to become America’s first carbon-neutral city.
 Learn how the home of Sun City came to have a population younger than the nation as a whole.
-There’s so much to discover when you come to Phoenix for NPC.
-Start now.
+There's so much to discover, including Roosevelt Row, one of APA's 2015 Great Places in America — and one more reason to come to Phoenix for NPC.

 Future Conference Locations

 2017, New York